Ayahuasca Dangers: The Do’s And Don’ts When Preparing For Your First Journey

 Deciding to take ayahuasca for the first time can be a big decision.
 Even without having prior experience with psychedelics, an ayahuasca journey can still be unexpectedly intense.
 As a powerful psychedelic brew, it’s important to respect the substance.
 This means preparing correctly for the experience.
 Without the right preparation, ayahuasca can, sometimes, present some dangers.

 In this article, we describe all the things a person should (and shouldn’t) do to prepare for a first ayahuasca session.
-This will help avoid common ayahuasca dangers.
+This will help avoid common ayahuasca dangers, and explain how to prepare for ayahuasca.

 Ayahuasca Dangers: Active Steps To Help You Avoid Them